natario1/CameraView/README.md

     @Override
     public void onPictureTaken(byte[] picture) {
         // Create a bitmap or a file...
-        // CameraUtils will read EXIF orientation for you.
+        // CameraUtils will read EXIF orientation for you, in a worker thread.
         CameraUtils.decodeBitmap(picture, ...);
     }
 });

 camera.captureImage();
 ```

+You can also use `camera.captureSnapshot()` to capture a preview frame.
+This is faster, though has lower quality, and can be used while recording videos.

 ### Capturing Video